The justifying arguments why the midpoint-mechanics is the key to the psyche can be found in this link.

-The midpoint can be like a sorcerer, changing everything with lightning speed.
-This is how a new world is created.
-This gives rise to freedom, meaning that one does not perceive much, or only perceives it marginally.
-At the same time, however, one is also trapped in the midpoint and no longer sees many things.
-It only comes to the fore, which is important.
-Everything else goes by, so to speak, suddenly has no value. "
+The midpoint can be like a magician who changes everything at lightning speed.
+So, a new world is created.
+This creates freedom, i.e. many things are no longer or only marginally perceived.
+At the same time, however, one is also caught in the midpoint and no longer sees a lot.
+Only what is important comes to the fore.
+Everything else passes, so to speak, suddenly has no value. "

 "So, is the midpoint at the same time freedom and prison?"
-I asked.
+Peter asked.

 "That's the way to express it."

 So, "midpoint" is what you call the perceptual world of living beings?
-"I wanted to know.
+"Peter wanted to know.

 "Yes, the world- and the self-perception.
 What and how creatures perceive depends on their aims, or in other words: we (our brains) do not simply model the world in ourselves, but create a world of perception based on our aims and the particular spectrum of our senses.
 The amount of information that comes from the world, but that we ultimately shape ourselves from our human perspective and can only capture within our intake corridors, must be selected.
 This will get the midpoints.
 They choose what fits the aims. "

-"I remember once saying, 'Everything is aligned with aims.'"
+"I remember you once said: 'Everything is aligned with aims.'"

 Osof nodded again.
 "Living beings are controlled exclusively by aims.
 There is nothing that does not originate in it. "

-One more question came to my mind: "But is not the world actually what it is?
-How can she be so different and suddenly different?"
+Another question occurred to Peter: “But isn't the world actually the way it is?
+How can it be so and suddenly completely different? "

-"From the human point of view," I interjected.
+"From the human point of view," Peter interjected.

 "Yes.
 But ultimately, what we see is always from the point of view of human beings."

-"Then there is really no 'world in itself'?", I was curious.
+"Then there is really no 'world in itself'?", Peter was curious.

 "That would mean that we ourselves make the world that we see through our aims."